-- It is the conceptual model which enables the diverse communication systems to communicate using network.
+- It is the conceptual model that enables the diverse communication systems to communicate using the network.

 - It was developed by the ISO (International Organization for Standardization) in 1984.

-- It act as an architecture for inter-computer communications.
+- It acts as an architecture for inter-computer communications.

 - It is divided into 7 layers and each layer performs a particular task.

-- Each layer is independent of each other and can perform its operations independently.
+- Each layer is independent of the other and can perform its operations independently.

-- It is a layered model and each layer is independent in nature.
-Thus, changes in one layer doesn’t affect the other layers.
+- It is a layered model and each layer is independent.
+Thus, changes in one layer don’t affect the other layers.

 - It divides the complex function into smaller parts.

-- It is a generic model as it has flexibility to adapt to many protocols.
+- It is a generic model as it has the flexibility to adapt to many protocols.

 - It supports both connection-oriented as well as connectionless services.

-- It is more secure and adaptable than having all services bundled in the single layer.
+- It is more secure and adaptable than having all services bundled in a single layer.

-- The layers are interdependent on each other, they can’t operate parallely as they have to wait for the data/ packets from the predecessor layer.
+- The layers are interdependent, they can’t operate parallelly as they have to wait for the data/ packets from the predecessor layer.